SlugsLikePie/5804-Docs-Gitbook-Test/README.md

 ## Swerve Drive
 ### 1.0 Swerve randomly not setting zeroes correctly on robot startup
 1. Call swerve.resetModuleToAbsolute() (or equivalent method) twice at the top of RobotContainer

+## Vision
+### 1.0 Camera setup
+1. Set the static IP in the networking tab of Photonvision
+2. THEN Set the static IP for the RoboRIO
+3. Power cycle the robot
+4. Access the camera configuration settings at the new static IP